-COURT CLERK'S OFFICE
+JUVENILE COURT CLERK'S OFFICE

-Janis Fullilove, Juvenile Court Clerk Matt Kuhn, Chief Administrative Officer Felecia Hogan, Special Assistant Dr. Kimberly Morgan, Administrator Ann Turner, Chief Administrative Assistant Adreine Williams, Central Records Department Helen Stewart, Collections Department Katha Robards, Minute Department Captain Larry Swain, Process Department Lori Reece, Parent Location LaDonna Graham, Special Projects Coordinator Karen Brooks, Appeals Coordinator Tamara Thompson, Executive Assistant HR Bill Pope, Accounting
+Janis Fullilove

+Juvenile Court Clerk

+Matt Kuhn, Chief Administrative Officer

+Felecia Hogan, Special Assistant

+Richard Snodgrass, Administrator

+Ann Turner, Chief Administrative Assistant

+Adreine Williams, Central Records Department

+Helen Stewart, Collections Department

+Katha Robards, Minute Department

+Captain Larry Swain, Process Department

+Lori Reece, Parent Location

+LaDonna Graham, Minute Clerk Training Coordinator

+Karen Brooks, Appeals Coordinator

+Chamyane Hart, Executive Assistant HR

+Bill Pope, Accounting Department

 Welcome to a new era!
 I am honored to serve as the first African American female as your Juvenile Clerk Court.

-I believe in my heart, by giving people hope and encouragement, when they feel disappointed and alienated is needed in our community.
+I believe in my heart, when people feel disappointed and alienated, that giving people hope and encouragement is needed in our community.
 I strive to help people retain their self-respect and it is always better to displease the people by doing what you know is right, than to temporarily please them by doing what you know is wrong.

-The goal of the Clerk's Office in 2018 was to continue to function respectfully, efficiently and effectively, and to respond to the needs of the families of our community, and to generate revenue through collection of court ordered fines and fees, grant contracts and state reimbursement to offset the cost of court operation.
+The goal of the Clerk's Office in 2020 is to continue to function respectfully, efficiently and effectively, and to respond to the needs of the families of our community, and to generate revenue through collection of court ordered fines and fees, grant contracts and state reimbursement to offset the cost of court operation.

-In 2009, the Child Support Services Division at Juvenile Court was not awarded the state contract for the firsttime since 1976.
+In 2009, the Child Support Services Division at Juvenile Court was not awarded the state contract for the first time since 1976.
 The state contract for child support services for Shelby County went to Maximus, a private agency, beginning in July 2009.
 Unlike in previous years, the IV- D Child Support Agency is no longer located in the Juvenile Court building but at an off-site location.
 This transition in child support services has impacted the Clerk's Office operation in all areas from processing petitions filed for establishment, enforcement, genetic testing and all other related child support issues as well as "Clerk Services" reimbursement from the State.
 The Clerk's Office staff continues to work closely with Maximus to help meet and process the workload efficiently.
-In 2018 Maximus was awarded another 5 year contract for IV-D Child Support services and the Clerk's office continues to work with State Child Support and Maximus as child support operations continue to expand.
+In 2018 Maximus was awarded another 5 year contract for IV-D Child Support services and the Clerk's office continues to work with State Child